syncfusion-content/wpf-docs/wpf/DataGrid/Export-To-PDF.md

 ### Exclude columns while exporting

-By default, all the columns (including hidden columns) in SfDataGrid will be exported to PDF.
-If you want to exclude some columns while exporting to PDF, you can use [ExcludeColumns](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGridConverter.WPF~Syncfusion.UI.Xaml.Grid.Converter.PdfExportingOptions~ExcludeColumns.html) property in [PdfExportingOptions](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGridConverter.WPF~Syncfusion.UI.Xaml.Grid.Converter.PdfExportingOptions.html).
+By default, all the columns (including hidden columns) in SfDataGrid will be exported to `PDF`.
+If you want to exclude some columns while exporting to `PDF`, you can use [ExcludeColumns](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGridConverter.WPF~Syncfusion.UI.Xaml.Grid.Converter.PdfExportingOptions~ExcludeColumns.html) property in [PdfExportingOptions](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGridConverter.WPF~Syncfusion.UI.Xaml.Grid.Converter.PdfExportingOptions.html).

 {% tabs %}
 {% highlight c# %}